SpecterX-AHM/NodemailerProject/README.md

 5. In the next screen, you will be asked to grant permission to your project to interact with your gmail account.
 Please do so.
 6. Once that is done, you will be redirected back to the `OAuth Playground` and you can see that there is an `authorization code` in the menu to the left.
 Click on the blue button labelled `Exchange authorization code for tokens`.
 The fields for the refresh token (OAUTH_REFRESH_TOKEN) and the access token will now be filled.

-2. Create a MailOptions Object :
+(II).
+Create a MailOptions Object :
 - Next, we will create the mailOptions object, which holds the details of where to send the email and with what data.
 `let mailOptions = {
       from: 'sender@gmail.com',